zhulabgroup/batchplanet/README.md

 ## Example Workflow

-For a complete example of the package in action, see **vignettes/vignette.Rmd**.
+For a complete example of the package in action, see **vignettes/workflow.Rmd**.
 This document demonstrates steps in downloading PlanetScope data and processing time series using a subset of NEON site data.
+We have another two vignettes on customized workflows and time series processing tools, respectively.

 ***